Short Research Article

 Pidonia ruficollis (Say)1

-Total Number of Individuals (N)12
+Total number of individuals (N)12

-Species Richness (s)7
+Species richness (s)7

 Table 4.
 Cerambycid (Coleoptera: Cerambycidae) Species Captured in Pearson Park, 2008 (Eastern Lucas County, OH).